jubatus/website/source/en/tutorial/classifier_java.rst

  * parameter

   Specify the parameter that passed to the algorithm.
 The parameter varis when the method is changed.
-In this example, the method is specified as 'AROW', with [regularization_weight: 1.0].
+In this example, the method is specified as 'ALine', with [regularization_weight: 1.0].
 In addition, the parameter 'regularization_weight' in different algorithms plays different roles and affects differently, so please pay attention to setting the value of it for each algorithm.
 When 'regularization_weight' parameter becomes bigger, the learning spead will increase, while the noice will decrease.

 **GenderMain.java**